nyngwang/suave.lua/README.md

             --   end
             -- end
           end,
+        },
+        after_mksession = {
-          -- the `data` param is Lua table, which will be stored into the project json. function (data)
+          -- NOTE: the `data` param is Lua table, which will be stored into the project json.
-            -- do your stuff here.
-            -- WARN: DON'T call `vim.cmd('wa')` here.
-            --       (leads to so silent error that basically disable auto-session!) data.should_use_transparent_background = true
+          -- this is an example to store colorscheme. function (data)
+            -- store current colorscheme.
+            data.colorscheme = vim.g.colors_name
           end,
         },
-        after_mksession = {},
       },
       restore_hooks = {
         before_source = {},
         after_source = {
           function (data)
             if not data then return end
-            if data.should_use_transparent_background then
-              -- try restore transparent background.
+            -- restore colorscheme.
-              -- vim.cmd('hi Normal guibg=NONE')
-            end
+            vim.cmd(string.format([[
+              color %s
+              doau ColorScheme %s
+            ]], data.colorscheme, data.colorscheme))
           end,
         },
       }